problematicz/frontend-fullstack/readme.md

 This is a 2 player, real-time game, where player move a pin around a grid  and seek to collide with the other player to win.

+The user controls their pin using the keyboard's arrow keys.

+`LEFT` `RIGHT` `UP` `DOWN`

+Each player will play on their own web browser or mobile phone and they should be able to see the other players moves on their grid.

 ### Rules of play